Let's get into it!

 Where to sleep?

 TIP: Need help finding hotels according to your budget?
-Contact us in our chat service and we could help you finding hotels for all your trip.
+Contact us in our chat service and we could help you finding hotels for all your trips.

 Where to eat?

-My best recommendation of where to eat is: "In the central markets".
-Each of Costa Rica's major cities has its own central market, and within them you'll find at least 4 “sodas”, which small restaurants are known.
+My best recommendation for where to eat is: "In the central markets".
+Each of Costa Rica's major cities has its own central market, and within them, you'll find at least 4 “sodas”, which small restaurants are known.
 In these “sodas” you will find all kinds of traditional and typical Costa Rican dishes, but I will focus on 2 more than all: